CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/Fortinet-merged-file.md

     ![](../images/image_805.png)

-8. In the Network Interfaces blade, you can see the Private IP address of fortigatevm-XXXX.
+8. In the Network Interfaces blade, you can see the Private IP address of **fortigatevm-<inject key="DeploymentID"></inject>**.
 Copy the value of the Private IP address.

     ![](../images/image_806.png)